-Appendix A - Current 2023/2024 CTS Scheme Principles
+Appendix B: Principles of the 2023/2024 CTS Scheme

-Our current working age CTS scheme assesses a household's income against an allowed amount, called an 'applicable amount'.
-If their income is less than the applicable amount they receive full CTS, subject to a 16% contribution if they are not in a protected group If it is more than the applicable amount their CTS is reduced by 20p for every extra £1 of income.
+Our current CTS scheme assesses people's income against an allowed amount, called an 'applicable amount'.
+If their income is less than the applicable amount they receive full CTS, subject to a 25% contribution if they are working age and not in a protected group.
+If it is more than the applicable amount their CTS is reduced by 20p for every extra £1.

-Our current CTS Scheme Principles:
+Our current CTS Scheme Principle: